Top 10 Reasons Homes Don’t Sell and How to Avoid Those Mistakes

 Hardly any real estate agents or FSBO sellers check to see if there are any open permits, violations, or additional liens on the property.

-In my twelve plus years selling luxury real estate, I have heard many agents tell me that they were less than a week from closing when they found out that there was either an open permit, violation, or additional lien on the home.
+In our twenty-plus years selling luxury real estate, we have heard many agents tell us that they were less than a week from closing when they found out that there was either an open permit, violation, or additional lien on the home.

-The sellers had already paid their moving company to move their furniture, but in the end, they weren’t able to close.
+The sellers had already paid their moving company to move their furniture, but they weren’t able to close in the end.

 Talk about a major headache and loss of money!